by Dr Gonzo

 Here I go again, writing on subjects no one wants to know about, let alone read.
 Unless???

-|There is a subject few want to talk about...truth.
+|There is a subject few people want to deal with...truth.
 Oh, we're happy to talk about someone else's truth, but rarely do we wish to discuss our own.
-Totally understandable; after all, I am a prime example of this obvious (to everyone but ourselves) need for denial.
-Denial of things that happened...things we never want to think about, let alone talk about, again. |
+Totally understandable; after all, there would be few who haven't lived in denial at some point, and so, have a pretty good understanding of what is entailed when facing up to our own. |